Andrews-Mcmeel-Universal/bitbucket-to-github/README.md

 ## TODOS

 1. Wrap all console logs into a verbose flag.
-2. Fix testing logic being TEST_MODE and REPO_LIMIT flag
+2. Add optional flag for "mirroring/syncing" a repo to both bitbucket and github.
-3. Add optional flag for "mirroring/syncing" a repo to both bitbucket and github.
+3. Improve the failsafes for operations that have already occurred.
-4. Improve the failsafes for operations that have already occurred.
+4. Potentially use GM's node service worker prototype to visually represent this utility.
-5. Potentially use GM's node service worker prototype to visually represent this utility.
+5. Add back in the dotenv.config() so variables are not required during the command line script.
-6. Add back in the dotenv.config() so variables are not required during the command line script.
+6. Add functionality to cleanup repos after processing.

 ## Resources